 An important component of our operating results has been the return on invested assets.
-Our investment objectives are (i) to preserve and grow capital and surplus, in order to improve our competitive position and allow for expansion of insurance operations; (ii) to ensure sufficient cash flow and liquidity to fund expected liability payments and otherwise support our underwriting strategy; (iii) to provide a reasonable and stable level of income; and (iv) to maintain a portfolio which will assist in attaining the highest possible rating from A.M.
+Our investment objectives are (i) to An important component of our operating results has been the return on invested assets.
+Our investment objectives are (1) to preserve and grow capital and surplus, in order to improve our competitive position and allow for expansion of insurance operations; (ii) to ensure sufficient cash flow and liquidity to fund expected liability payments and otherwise support our underwriting strategy; (iii) to provide a reasonable and stable level of income; and (iv) to maintain a portfolio which will assist in attaining the highest possible rating from A.M.
 Best.
 See Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations -Quantitative and Qualitative Information about Market Risk.In addition to any investments prohibited by the insurance laws and regulations of Illinois and any other applicable states, our investment policy prohibits the following investments and investing activities:

 - short sales;

-- purchase of securities on margin;
+- · purchase of securities on margin;

 - hedge funds;

-- derivatives:
+- derivatives;

 - investment in commodities;

 - mortgage derivatives such as inverse floaters, interest only strips and principal only strips;

-- options, puts and futures contracts;
+- · options, puts and futures contracts;

 - private placements;

 - non-U.S. dollar denominated securities;

-- any security that would not be in compliance with the regulations of the Illinois Department of Insurance.
+any security that would not be in compliance with the regulations of the Illinois Department of Insurance.